 Emotional Regulation Depends on Co-Regulation

 When co-regulation is inconsistent or unavailable, the capacity for self-regulation doesn’t develop properly.
 The neural circuits that should be strengthened through repeated experiences of distress being soothed remain underdeveloped.
-This isn’t about willpower or motivation—it’s about neural architecture that was built (or not built) during critical periods of development.
+This isn’t about willpower or motivation—it’s about neural architecture that was built, or not built, during critical periods of development.

 Brain Structure and Function Change

+These aren’t subtle changes—they’re measurable structural and functional alterations visible on brain imaging.
+The brain develops a bias toward threat detection in individuals with ACE histories, particularly during processing of negative emotional stimuli.
 The timing of adversity matters.
-Research suggests sensitive periods during development when particular brain regions are most vulnerable to the effects of adversity—periods when neural circuits are being established and consolidated (Teicher et al., 2022).
-Adversity during these sensitive periods has particularly profound and lasting effects on the neural systems involved in emotional regulation, threat detection, and reward processing—exactly the systems implicated in vulnerability to addiction and mental illness.
+Sensitive periods during development—particularly the first three years and adolescence—show disproportionate responsiveness to environmental input.
+Adversity during these windows has particularly profound and lasting effects on the neural systems involved in emotional regulation, threat detection, and reward processing—exactly the systems implicated in vulnerability to addiction and mental illness.

 Attachment Patterns Become Neural Templates

-Why This Matters: Vulnerability, Not Destiny
+Vulnerability, Not Destiny

-The Importance of Critical Windows
+Critical Windows

 This doesn’t mean experiences outside these windows don’t matter—they do.
 But it helps explain why early adversity has such lasting impact and why interventions targeting these early patterns can be so powerful.
 We’re not just addressing current symptoms; we’re working with foundational patterns laid down during periods of maximal neural plasticity.

-This intergenerational transmission happens through multiple pathways: epigenetic changes that can be passed from parent to child, modeling of emotion regulation strategies, quality of attachment relationships, and the cumulative impact of poverty, discrimination, and social marginalization that concentrate across generations.
-Understanding this doesn’t excuse harm done, but it provides context—it helps us see that the person struggling with addiction carries not just their own developmental history but potentially the unresolved trauma of previous generations.
+This intergenerational transmission happens through multiple pathways: epigenetic changes—heritable alterations in gene expression that occur without changes to the DNA sequence itself, allowing a parent’s stress to influence a child’s biology—modeling of emotion regulation strategies, quality of attachment relationships, and the cumulative impact of poverty, discrimination, and social marginalization that concentrate across generations.

 This perspective should evoke compassion rather than blame.
 The parent who was unable to provide consistent co-regulation because of their own depression, the caregiver who modeled avoidance because that’s how they learned to cope, the family system organized around managing one member’s addiction—these patterns make sense when we understand them developmentally.
 And recognizing them allows us to interrupt intergenerational transmission by addressing the underlying patterns rather than just responding to surface behaviors.